mikira7/sta-macros/README.md

 The Macro codes are licensed under open code laws.

 For the NPC Crew and Ship Task Roller.
-(Works with 1e and 2e starship sheets)
+(Works with 1e and 2e starship sheets) Latest is v5_2

 To add the macro your Foundry game, click on the hotbar to create a new macro, change the name to whatever you want, I suggest "NPC Crew and Ship Task", change the type to script and save.
 For the macro to work you must select the ship token that you wish to roll from.